Last updated: June 15, 2017

 - costs or expenses resulting from pregnancy, illness, or recurrence of an illness to a pet;

-- any costs or expenses other than those resulting from injury to the Pet Owner’s or Service Provider’s pet, including without limitation those resulting from (a) personal injury to the Service Provider, Pet Owner, or any third party, (b) property damage or liability, (c) injury to any other pet, or (d) loss of wages, canceled travel plans, or any other incidental expenses;
+- any costs or expenses other than those resulting from injury to the Pet Owner’s or Service Provider’s pet, including without limitation those resulting from (a) personal injury to the Service Provider, Pet Owner, or any third party, (b) property damage or liability, (c) injury to any other pet, (d) emotional distress or “pain and suffering”, or (e) loss of wages, canceled travel plans, or any other incidental expenses;

-- non-medical expenses of any kind (including professional training); and
+- non-medical expenses of any kind (including professional training and pet food); and

-- costs associated with the death of a pet.
+- costs associated with the death of a pet, lost pets, or replacement of a pet.

 - Other limitations may apply.